FBI: Brian Laundrie claimed responsibility for Gabby Petito's death – KION546

 The officers agreed not to charge Petito, who had acknowledged striking Laundrie first, as long as she and Laundrie spent the night apart.
 The independent investigator found the officers neglected their duty by not pressing charges.

-Laundrie, 23, and Petito, 22, set out on a road trip in Petito's converted Ford Transit van in June and documented their travels on social media.
-Laundrie returned alone, driving the van to his parents' Florida home September 1.
+Laundrie, 23, and Petito, 22, who were engaged, set out on a road trip in Petito’s converted Ford Transit van in June and documented their travels on social media.
+Laundrie returned alone, driving the van to his parents’ Florida home September 1.

 As police searched for Petito in mid-September, Laundrie went missing.
-Petito's remains were found a few days later.
+Petito’s remains were found a few days later, at Wyoming’s Bridger-Teton National Forest.
 Her death was ruled a homicide by manual strangulation.

 Laundrie’s father, who was searching with authorities when his son’s remains were found, discovered the notebook near Laundrie’s body.
 Experts said at the time the notebook could be key in providing answers.
 The notebook was wet, and officials did not immediately say whether they gleaned any information from it.